State Variables and Constraints in Thermodynamics of Solids and Their Implications: Examples of thermodynamic coordinates

 The problem is part of the defect positions $\{ {\bf R}_{j}^{I} \}$.
 The time-averaged positions $\{ \bar {\bf R}_{j}^{I} \}$ of the interstitial atoms are also TCs, because of the constraint built around $j$-th atom, fixing the value $\bar{\bf R}_{j}^{I}$.
-However, there are a large number of ways in which the atoms can occupy the interstitial sites.
+The dimension of the state space of {\em a particular sample} does not change from $3N_{\rm at}$.
+Since the phonon spectrum does not change, we cannot find any difference in the thermodynamic properties from the perfect crystal.
+In this sense, $\{ {\bf R}_{j}^{I} \}$ can be regarded as frozen TCs, that is, $\{ \hat{\bf R}_{j}^{I} \}$, and the state space is expressed by $( \{ {\bf R}_{j}^{0} \}; \{ \hat{\bf R}_{j'}^{I} \})$.
+However, there are a large number of ways in which the atoms can occupy interstitial sites.
 Suppose that there are $N_{I}$ interstitial sites in a Si crystal.
 Among them, $n_{I}$ sites are occupied by atoms, leaving the remaining sites empty.
 There are $W(n_{I}) = \left( \right)$ configurations of interstitial atoms.
 This gives the configuration entropy $S_{\rm conf} = \ln W(n_{I})$.
-When the interaction between interstitial atoms can be neglected, all configurations give the same properties: the configuration entropy is the sole effect of the interstitial atoms to the thermodynamic properties of the silicon.
-Accordingly, detailed values $\{ \bar{\bf R}_{j}^{I} \}$ are missing from the set of TCs, leaving only $n_{I}$ as the TC for interstitial atoms.
+Since the internal energy does not change, all configurations give the same properties: the configuration entropy is the sole effect of the interstitial atoms to the thermodynamic properties of the silicon.
+Accordingly, detailed positions $\{ \bar{\bf R}_{j}^{I} \}$ are missing from the set of TCs, leaving only $n_{I}$ as the TC for interstitial atoms.
 This is said that degeneration of the state space occurs as

-A commensurate set of the TCs turns to be $\left( \{ \bar{\bf R}_{j}^{0} \}; n_{I} \right)$: the dimension of the state space being $3 N_{\rm at}+1$.
+A commensurate set of the TCs turns to be $\left( \{ \bar{\bf R}_{j}^{0} \}; {n}_{I} \right)$: the dimension of the state space being $3 (N_{\rm at}-n_{I})+1$.
 The origin of degeneration in this case is different from the gas case described in Sec.~\ref{sec:degeneration}.
 In fact, the constraints are not removed for the defect case.
 Indistinguishability between defect configurations is the origin for the degeneration.